benmvp/slides/2023/connecttech/divops.md

 NOTES:

-- As if one framework was enough, there was another one
+- As if one framework war was enough, there was another one
 - This was the second iteration of UI frameworks
   - But instead of all-in-one frameworks...
   - There were targeted libraries that I had to compose together